Editorial Standards

 The 10 Year Tax Option

 - You enter the taxable amount in Part III, then follow the worksheet.
-The method taxes one tenth of the adjusted taxable amount using the rate schedule in the instructions, then multiplies that result by ten.
+The method taxes one tenth of the adjusted taxable amount using the rate schedule in the instructions (a frozen 1986-era schedule with 15 brackets and rates from 11% to 50%, not the current ordinary income brackets), then multiplies that result by ten.
 The math also considers a minimum distribution allowance and, if present, the actuarial value of an annuity in box 8.

 - The tax computed on 4972 is a separate tax added to your return for that year.
 You do not actually pay tax over ten years.